alexdsbreslav/python_for_uxr/step2_learn_python_basics/README.md

 # Step 2: Learn Python Basics
 Now you have downloaded and set up the tools that you will need to code in Python!
 You have everything that you need to start writing scripts that will save you time and make your life easier.

-The only thing left to do is learn how to code :smiley:.
+Now that we have the tools, it's time to start learning how to code.
+The first step towards learning how to code is to learn the basic vocab and rules.
+I am not going to reinvent the wheel for this; codeacademy has an excellent course on learning Python basics.
+Their course material is well written, their coding interface is intuitive, and their feedback is instant.

-**Before I send you over to codeacademy,** I want you to do a mental exercise with me.
+**But before I send you over to codeacademy,** I want you to do a mental exercise with me.
 By working through this mental exercise, we'll build a fundamental intuition for what it means to code.

 ## Imagine that...